emasmela-dotcom/elderly-senior-care/README.md

-# Senior Care Management System
+# CareConnect 24/7

-A comprehensive management system for elderly and senior care facilities, built with Next.js, TypeScript, and Tailwind CSS.
+A comprehensive 24/7 care management platform for elderly and senior care, built with Next.js, TypeScript, and Tailwind CSS.

 ## Features